ThePhD/ThePhD.github.io/_posts/2020-08-11-Versioning and Other C++ Boilerplate Part 2.markdown

 excerpt_separator: <!--more-->
 ---

-This is a smaller article to make sure I don't forget a fun extra property I've learned [about the system we discussed last time](/versioning-and-other-boilerplate), dear reader!<!--more-->.
+This is a smaller article to make sure I don't forget a fun extra property I've learned [about the system we discussed last time](/versioning-and-other-boilerplate), dear reader!<!--more-->